 © 101 Cooking for Two, LLC.
 All content and photographs are copyright protected by us or our vendors.
 While we appreciate your sharing our recipes, please realize copying, pasting, or duplicating full recipes to any social media, website, or electronic/printed media is strictly prohibited and a violation of our copyrights.

-Editor note: This recipe was first published on April 10, 2012.
+Editor's note: This recipe was first published on April 10, 2012.
 The blog was not very busy yet, and few visitors saw it.
 I have re-edited the text and pictures.
-I have added a couple of new dog photos.

 Deborah L says